Nail cosmetics allergy

 - Book: Fishers Contact Dermatitis 6th ed.
 Ed Rietschel RL, Fowler JF, Fisher AA.
 2008

 - Draelos ZD.
 Nail Cosmetics.
-Medscape Reference: Drugs, Diseases & Procedures
+Medscape Reference: Drugs, Diseases and Procedures

 On DermNet NZ: